Illinois Art Station

 • Menu Menu

 Illinois Art Station boasts a premier gallery space for the exhibition of artworks created by IAS young artists and guest artists whose work inspires children, youth, & their families.
-Exhibits rotate roughly every 6 weeks.
-See below for more information on our current and past exhibitions!

 Current Exhibition